RMLio/rmlweaver-js/README.md

 knowledge graphs in streaming manner.
 This results in an overall lower memory usage.

+## Disclaimer
+***This implementation is used as a platform for fast iterations of implementing the underlying algebraic formalisms!***

 ## Usage

 ### Execute a Dot File